nicktantk/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

 **Note:** A booking object is initialised by copying the Name object of an existing Person, hence Booking has an association to the Person Class through the copied Name object.`Person` objects are uniquely identified by their `Name`, while `Booking` objects are uniquely identified by their `DateTime`.
-The following class diagram shows the different classes `Person` and `Booking` are composed by.
+The following class diagram shows the different classes that `Person` and `Booking` composes of.

 <puml src="diagrams/BetterModelClassDiagram.puml" width="450" />